Simple Tips to Help Keep Your Animals Cool in the Heat of Summer

 How To Keep Animals Cool In Hot Weather

-This list will cover the animals we have cared for over the years.
+This list will cover the animals we have cared for over the years because I like to share advice where I have hands-on experience.
 I hope you can use it as a starting point for your own homestead and animals.

 How to Keep Pigs Cool